quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part66_4.3.4_Decay_Imp.md

 :p What are some methods to visually check if a sequence of pseudo-random numbers generated by Python’s `random` method appears random?
 ??x
 To visually check the appearance of randomness, you can plot the generated numbers against their index or generate scatter plots.
-For instance, plotting \(r_i\) on the y-axis and \(i\) (index) on the x-axis should show a uniform distribution without any discernible pattern.
+For instance, plotting $r_i $ on the y-axis and$i$(index) on the x-axis should show a uniform distribution without any discernible pattern.

 If applicable, add code examples with explanations:
 ```python